Katello/katello-client-bootstrap/README.md

 Options:
-  -h, --help            show this help message and exit -s FOREMAN_FQDN, --server=FOREMAN_FQDN
+  -h, --help            show this help message and exit -s foreman_fqdn, --server=foreman_fqdn
                         FQDN of Foreman OR Capsule - omit https:// -l LOGIN, --login=LOGIN
                         Login user for API Calls
   -p PASSWORD, --password=PASSWORD
                         Password for specified user.
+Will prompt if omitted --legacy-login=LOGIN  Login user for Satellite 5 API Calls --legacy-password=PASSWORD
-Will prompt if omitted -a ACTIVATIONKEY, --activationkey=ACTIVATIONKEY
+                        Password for specified Satellite 5 user.
+Will prompt if omitted
+  --legacy-purge        Purge system from the Legacy environment (e.g. Sat5) -a ACTIVATIONKEY, --activationkey=ACTIVATIONKEY
-                        Activation Key to register the system -P, --skip-puppet     Do not install Puppet
+                        Activation Key to register the system -P, --skip-puppet     Do not install Puppet --skip-foreman        Do not create a Foreman host.
+Implies --skip-puppet.
   -g HOSTGROUP, --hostgroup=HOSTGROUP
-                        Label of the Hostgroup in Foreman that the host is to be associated with
+                        Title of the Hostgroup in Foreman that the host is to be associated with
-  -L HOSTGROUP, --location=HOSTGROUP
+  -L LOCATION, --location=LOCATION
-                        Label of the Location in Foreman that the host is to be associated with
+                        Title of the Location in Foreman that the host is to be associated with
+  -O OPERATINGSYSTEM, --operatingsystem=OPERATINGSYSTEM
+                        Title of the Operating System in Foreman that the host is to be associated with --partitiontable=PARTITIONTABLE
+                        Name of the Operating System in Foreman that the host is to be associated with
   -o ORG, --organization=ORG
-                        Label of the Organization in Foreman that the host is to be associated with
+                        Name of the Organization in Foreman that the host is to be associated with
   -S ARGS, --subscription-manager-args=ARGS
-                        Which additional arguments shall be passed to subscription-manager
+                        Which additional arguments shall be passed to subscription-manager --rhn-migrate-args=ARGS
+                        Which additional arguments shall be passed to rhn- migrate-classic-to-rhsm
   -u, --update          Fully Updates the System
   -v, --verbose         Verbose output
-  -f, --force           Force registration (will erase old Foreman and Puppet
+  -f, --force           Force registration (will erase old katello and puppet
                         certs)
-  -r RELEASE, --release=RELEASE
+  --remove              Instead of registring the machine to Foreman remove it -r RELEASE, --release=RELEASE
                         Specify release version
   -R, --remove-rhn-packages
-                        Remove old Red Hat Network Packages
+                        Remove old Red Hat Network Packages --unmanaged           Add the server as unmanaged.
+Useful to skip provisioning dependencies.
 ~~~